Partisan Bias in Fund Portfolios

-We present evidence that mutual fund managers are more likely to allocate assets to firms managed by executives and directors with whom they share a similar political partisan affiliation.
-We find that this bias is not associated with improved fund performance, suggesting that it is not due to superior information.
+We document that fund managers are more likely to allocate assets to firms managed by executives and directors with whom they share a similar political partisan affiliation.
+We find that this bias is not associated with improved fund performance.
 Funds with more partisan bias suffer from higher levels of idiosyncratic volatility than those with less bias.
-Partisan bias is more evident when the fund manager is less experienced, in firms with more opaque information environments, and when the President of the U.S. comes from the fund manager’s own party.
+Partisan bias is more evident when fund managers are less experienced, in more informationally opaque firms, and when the U.S. president comes from fund managers’ own party.
+These findings suggest that political partisan bias among fund managers may be due to in-group favoritism.

 Keywords: Mutual funds, Political Ideology, Partisanship, Partisan Bias